Today, let’s prepare a few things to make our game parameters ready for in-game display!

 [SerializeField] custom attribute – this forces the serialisation of this particular bit of data along with the rest of the object.

 Now, we can take care of our custom editor.
-To create our own inspector, we need to create a new script that it is in the “Editor” folder at the root of our assets directory – I’ll call it
+To create our own inspector, we need to create a new script that it is a the “Editor” folder anywhere in our assets directory (for now, I’ll put it at the root) – I’ll call it

 Let’s see what to actually write in this script.
-We’re going to proceed in 3 steps:
+We’re going to proceed in three steps:

 - first, we’ll create a basic custom editor that retrieves the game parameters asset we’re editing and prints its display name